jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 ```
 There are two cases:

 - If our `bucket_iterator` is at the end of the linked-list, it means that it points to nowhere.
-Therefore we return a `dense_hash_map_iterator` also pointing at the end.
+Therefore, we return a `dense_hash_map_iterator` also pointing at the end.
 - Otherwise, we grab the current index our `bucket_iterator`.
 We then extract the begin iterator of our container of nodes and moving until that index.
 We can then craft a `dense_hash_map_iterator` out of it.
 Since our container's iterator is **random access** this conversion has very little cost.

 Enough with **iterators** and let's move onto **allocators**!